-On this page we'll give you an overiew to St. Christopher's Place so that you know what this area has to offer you.
-In addition you will find a location map to help you find your way there and details on the closest tube stops.
-We have also provided links to official websites to to help you find shops, bars and restaurants in the area.
+On this page we'll give you an overview to St. Christopher's Place so that you know what this area has to offer you.
+We have also provided links to official websites to help you find shops, bars and restaurants in the area.

 If you like shopping you will enjoy the variety of shops - particularly those that are typically British.
 Shops include Whistles, Penhaligons, Hobbs.
 You will also enjoy the more quaint and picturesque setting - the individual facades of the boutique shops, the hanging baskets and narrow streets add to the pretty feel of the area.

 St. Christopher's Place sits just off Oxford Street.
 It is surprisingly hard to find as you will need to find the narrow entrance that leads to it from Oxford Street (see more details below).
-Once you find yourself in Saint Christopher's Place you will see that it is a square with shops, bars, cafes and restaurants sitting all round the edge of it.
-Shooting off from the square you will find narrow and quaint street that are also filled to the brim with shops and restaurants.
+Once you find yourself in Saint Christopher's Place, you will see that it is a square with shops, bars, cafes and restaurants sitting all around the edge of it.
+Shooting off from the square you will find narrow and quaint streets that are also filled to the brim with shops and restaurants.